Concentration (game show): NBC (1958–1973)

+Concentration was originally slated to debut on NBC on July 28, 1958, but its debut ended up being delayed until August 25, 1958.
+Concentration was first hosted by Hugh Downs, who was also the announcer for Tonight Starring Jack Paar and working as one of the NBC Radio Monitor staff.
+Concentration was broadcast at the time that Truth or Consequences had been aired; NBC moved Truth or Consequences to its afternoon schedule.

-Concentration remains the longest-running game show on NBC and held the record for longest continuous daytime run on network television until it was eclipsed in March 1987 by the CBS daytime version of The Price is Right (beginning September 4, 1972).
-Concentration is currently the fifth longest-running daytime/syndicated game show behind The Price Is Right and the syndicated versions of Wheel of Fortune (1983–present), Jeopardy!
-(1984–present), and Family Feud (1999–present).
+Concentration remains the longest-running game show on NBC and held the record for longest continuous daytime run on network television until it was eclipsed in March 1987 by the CBS daytime version of The Price Is Right (beginning September 4, 1972).
+Concentration is currently the sixth longest-running daytime/syndicated game show behind The Price Is Right and the syndicated versions of Wheel of Fortune (1983–present), Jeopardy!
+(1984–present), Family Feud (1999–present), and Who Wants to Be a Millionaire (2002-2019).

 Concentration was an NBC in-house production, apart from the earliest episodes.
-As a result of the 1950s quiz scandals, the network purchased the rights to Concentration and three other games (Twenty One, Dough Re Mi and Tic-Tac-Dough) from producers Barry and Enright.
+As a result of the 1950s quiz scandals, the network purchased the rights to Concentration and three other games (Twenty-One, Dough Re Mi and Tic-Tac-Dough) from producers Barry and Enright.
 NBC/Universal still holds exclusive rights to both the format and extant episodes of Concentration; however, due to Financial Interest and Syndication Rules, this version is owned by CBS Media Ventures.

-Concentrations original host was Hugh Downs.
 The show was produced and broadcast live at 11:30 am Eastern on weekdays in black-and-white, and quickly became the most-watched daytime series in NBC's lineup.
 The announcer was Art James, who sometimes served as a substitute host and later became a game show host in his own right.
 The series was produced in NBC's Studio 3A which now houses NBC News and MSNBC.